The CBS Late Movie: 1985–1989

-TV movies from other networks (Something for Joey, Birth of The Beatles) began to appear during the 1980s, and in 1985 the series was retooled as CBS Late Night.
-The expansion of cable and satellite television during the 1980s took over much of the show's movie fare, and it became mostly a place for repeats of Magnum, P.I. and other popular CBS shows.
-Night Heat, a production of Canada's CTV network, also aired on CBS Late Night.
+TV movies from other networks (Something for Joey, Birth of the Beatles) began to appear during the 1980s, and in 1985 the series was retooled as CBS Late Night.
+The expansion of cable and satellite television during the 1980s took over much of the show's movie fare, and it became mostly a haven for repeats of Magnum, P.I. although new series such as Night Heat, a production of Canada's CTV network, also aired on CBS Late Night.
 Adderly, Hot Shots and Diamonds, other Canadian-filmed shows, later appeared.

-After T. J. Hooker was canceled by ABC in the summer of 1985, CBS picked up the show and produced new episodes and one two-hour TV movie titled "Blood Sport".
-The new episodes were shown later at night as the first portion of CBS Late Night, with each episode's runtime extended to 70 minutes (or one hour and 10 minutes) to allow CBS affiliates time for increased availability for advertisements.
-The TV movie and the penultimate episode were both aired by CBS on May 21, 1986, with the finale one week later on May 28, 1986.
+After T. J. Hooker was canceled by ABC in the summer of 1985, CBS picked up the show for its late night lineup, producing new episodes and a two-hour TV movie for primetime.
+The new shows were aired as the first portion of CBS Late Night, with each episode's runtime extended to 70 minutes to allow CBS affiliates time for increased availability for advertisements.
+The TV movie and the penultimate episode were both aired by CBS on May 21, 1986, with the series finale a week later.

 In 1987, CBS aired an Americanized version of the BBC's long running pop music show, Top of the Pops, hosted by Nia Peeples and featuring some performances from the BBC version of the program, alongside those taped in Hollywood.
-The show was presented on late Friday nights, and lasted almost a year.
+The show was presented on late Friday nights and lasted almost a year.